itsboijack11/JacksChatRoom.github.io/README.md

 ## a simple chatroom made with google firebase

 # NOTICE
 ## this isnt a perfect chatroom so there are imperfections.
 For example: the pfp dont work.
 I'm trying to fix that.
-(Update 04/24/25 - Fixed by Akainvisss)
+(Update 04/24/25 - Fixed by Finley)

 # Patch Section:
 ## Every time a change is made, or feature is added, it will be listed here: